LOWER FRASER FLOODPLAIN COALITION

 3 Action Areas:

-2) Convene people from across the Lower Fraser collaboration and capacity building
+2) Convene people from across the Lower Fraser to build collaborative capacity and shared learning

-3) Catalyze projects through supporting leaders on the ground
+3) Catalyze multi-stakeholder and multi-beneficial projects through supporting community leaders

 We are a collaborative group of B.C.-based organizations and experts with the shared goal of helping B.C.’s flood recovery and management efforts achieve the best possible outcomes.
 We offer support from a diverse range of interests, experience and networks, including Indigenous groups, conservationists, farmers, environmental legal specialists, researchers and natural resource professionals.